tylerlong/react-subx/README.md

 Lots of re-render often leads to performance issues.

 `react-subx` takes care of this for us automatically.
 We don't need to define `shouldComponentUpdate`.
-We don't need to turn to reselet either.
+We don't need to turn to reselect either.
 And it just works and it is just performant.

 #### Minimize the burden of developers